ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 ### Live intraday analysis (1-minute and 5-minute bars)

+> **Version:** The APIs in this section are pending for ta4j 0.23.1.
+They are
+> not available in the published 0.23.0 or 0.22.x artifacts.

 Use `INTRADAY_LIVE` for low-duration live series.
 It selects causal, ATR-scaled ZigZag detection and bypasses the macro-oriented percentage-of-history and percentage-of-price post-filters that can remove